GabrielLunesu/AdNavi/docs/ADNAVI_BUILD_LOG.md

 - Assistant section is rendered at the top of the dashboard page (not fixed/sticky).
 - KPI cards render in a 3-column grid on desktop; they wrap if more than three.
 - Dashboard sections mirror wireframe; chips/CTAs non-functional.
-- Charts render static arrays.
+- Charts render static arrays (Recharts used for Analytics chart and sparklines).

 ---